 Looking back it's pretty funny because I know that the lifestyle those jobs tend to bring just really aren't for me.
 I really enjoy the flexibility and job opportunities that programming has given me.

-Has anyone ever asked about your qualifications when you have been talking to clients and seeking work?
 Do you think a CS degree is unnecessary now?

 No one has ever asked me for my CS specific credentials, but I have been asked to prove that I have a degree in general.
 I think these types of qualifications are becoming less important.
 Having the experience is ultimately what matters, which is why it is so important just landing that first job.